armno/webgl-101/readme.md

 ![](dom-defs.png)
 (built-in `lib.dom.d.ts` type definitions file in VSCode)

-Now we can get code intellisense with our `gl` object working.
+Now we can get code autocompletion our `gl` object working.

 ![](intel-works.png)

 ### Option 2: Use TypeScript's Type Assertion

-With TypeScript, we can use [Type Assertion](https://www.typescriptlang.org/docs/handbook/basic-types.html) to tell VSCode about the canvas object type.
+If the project is using TypeScript, we can use [Type Assertion](https://www.typescriptlang.org/docs/handbook/basic-types.html) to tell VSCode about the canvas object type.

 ```ts
 const canvas = <HTMLCanvasElement>document.getElementById('canvas');
 ```

 This tells the TypeScript compiler to treat `canvas` object as `HTMLCanvasElement` type, instead of the default `HTMLElement` type.
-It is not the same with type casting.
+(It is not the same with type casting though.)

-When VSCode sees the variable for a type, it shows the code intellisense like so.
+When VSCode knows the type, it shows the code IntelliSense like so.

 ![](type-assertion.png)

-WIP-----
+---

-## Set up TypeScript
+## Setting up TypeScript in My Learning Project

+I started the learning project with vanilla JavaScript because I wanted to avoid setting up build tools if I don't need them.
+With TypeScript, this is unavoidable.
+At least we have to set up some build steps to transpile TypeScript to JavaScript.

+Here is how I set up webpack (with my very limited knowledge about webpack) to use TypeScript.

 1. Install TypeScript